fogfish/fogfish.github.io/tech/techniques/techniques.md

 [Designing for different states in the UI](https://uxdesign.cc/designing-for-different-ui-states-87d60130f85f) A common trap for designers is to only focus on creating designs that represent the perfect state of a user interface.
 It is easy to design for when everything is full of beautifully formatted content.
 But there is a problem with this.
 A large percentage of users experience completely different states.
 Ones that are missing data or full of errors.

 [Country Flags](https://github.com/hampusborgos/country-flags)

+## DevOps

+[My Philosophy on Alerting](https://docs.google.com/document/d/199PqyG3UsyXlwieHaqbGiWVa8eMWi8zzAn0YfcApr8Q/edit#) When you are auditing or writing alerting rules, consider these things to keep your oncall rotation happier.